typedb/typedb/docs/pages/documentation/3-querying-with-graql/match-queries.md

 </div> <!-- tab-pane -->
 </div> <!-- tab-content -->

 If a concept doesn't have a value, all predicates are considered false.
 The query below matches everything where the predicate `>10` is true.
 So, it will find all concepts with value greater than 10.
-However, if a concept does not have a value at all, the predicate is considered false, so it won’t appear in the results.
+However, if a concept does not have a value at all, the predicate is considered false, so it won???t appear in the results.

 ```graql
 match $x val >10;